go101/go101/pages/generics/555-type-constraints-and-parameters.md

 func (E G[E]) Bar1() {}   // error: E redeclared
 ```

-The following `Bar2` method delcaration should compile okay, but it doesn't now (Go toolchain 1.19).
+The following `Bar2` method declaration should compile okay, but it doesn't now (Go toolchain 1.19).
 This is [a bug which will be fixed in Go toolchain 1.20](https://github.com/golang/go/issues/51503).

 ```Go
 type G[G any] struct{x G} // okay